Xunnamius/next-test-api-route-handler/docs/interfaces/NtarhInitAppRouter.md

 • `Optional` **paramsPatcher**: (`params`: `Record`\<`string`, `string` \| `string`[]\>) => [`Promisable`](../README.md#promisable)\<`void` \| `Record`\<`string`, `string` \| `string`[]\>\>

-Receives `params`, an object representing "processed" dynamic route parameters.
+A function that receives `params`, an object representing "processed" dynamic route parameters.
 Modifications to `params` are passed directly to the handler.
 You can also return a custom object from this function which will replace `params` entirely.

 Parameter patching should not be confused with query string parsing, which is handled by `Request` automatically.